Improve Employee Engagement in 7 Simple Steps

 Alongside values comes social responsibility.
 Successful companies tend to be deeply connected with their communities, committed to social outreach, and they encourage employees to participate in worthy causes.

-This has a powerful effect on employee engagement, as employees who are proud of the community contributions their organisation makes are twice as engaged as those that aren’t.
+This has a powerful effect on employee engagement.
+Employees who are proud of the community contributions their organisation makes are twice as engaged as those that aren’t.

-Company culture is a phrase most commonly associated with employee engagement.
-That’s because culture defines the emotional environment of your workplace.
 A positive corporate culture means happy employees who want to come to work every morning.
 On the other hand, a negative culture leads to disenfranchisement and unproductive staff.

-How you communicate internal messages is just as important as what you’re saying.
-Effective communication means that everyone in your organisation, even remote workers, are getting the same experience.
 More so, giving your employees the power to communicate back to you is a vital component of employee engagement.
 You need to provide staff with the tools they need to engage effectively.

-85% of HR Leaders say an employee recognition program has a positive effect on organisational culture and engagement.
 A well-defined reward system allows you to effectively differentiate between employee activity and tie benefits directly to the behaviour that matters most to your organisation.
 What gets recognised gets repeated, so you’re able to affect the behaviours of your employees in a way that is beneficial to everyone.

 We all like to win.
-Staff who perform well feel good about themselves —and where they work.
+Staff who perform well feel good about themselves, and where they work.
 People also feel more engaged when they can see the result of their work and how that fits into the bigger picture.

 To improve performance, senior management needs to provide honest feedback.
 Immediate praise reinforces desired behaviours, and timely criticism can help avert future problems.